Permissive Information-Flow Analysis for Large Language Models: Related Work

+\paragraph{Information-flow analysis in AI applications.} Several emerging approaches rely on information-flow tracking to obtain deterministic security guarantees for LLM-based applications, even if the underlying models are vulnerable to attacks: \citet{wutschitz2023rethinking} study how to leverage existing metadata in datastores used for retrieval augmentation to enforce confidentiality guarantees at inference time. \citet{wu2024systemleveldefenseindirectprompt} propose a system that uses information-flow tracking to prevent LLM-based applications from being compromised by untrusted information. \cite{balunovic2024ai} develop a monitor and policy language that can check execution traces of LLM applications for violations of different safety and information-flow properties.
+An emergent line of work uses data and information-flow tracking to enforce deterministic security guarantees for the tools called by AI agents \citep{fides2025,debenedetti2025caml,zhong2025rtbas}.
+In contrast to these approaches, our work aims to dynamically and soundly propagate labels {\em through} LLM calls, which can be used to increase the permissiveness of system-level information-flow tracking.

-\paragraph{Information-flow analysis in AI applications} The inscrutability of how AI components such as LLMs handle the information they are given makes it challenging to integrate them into larger systems while preserving confidentiality and integrity guarantees.
-A number of authors have explored how to provide best-effort or hard guarantees using techniques inspired by the information-flow analysis literature. \citet{wutschitz2023rethinking} study how to leverage existing metadata in datastores used for retrieval augmentation to enforce privacy guarantees at inference time, though they assume the target label of the output is given.
-Related to the introspection baseline we study, \citet{Mireshghallah2024contextual} use Contextual Integrity theory to explore how well LLMs can be relied upon to discern which information is appropriate to use in a given context.
-Similarly, \citet{ghalebikesabi2024contextual} explore several ways to operationalize Contextual Integrity and find that using introspection gives promising results in a case study employing LLMs to fill in forms based on sensitive data.
+Related to the introspection baseline, \citet{Mireshghallah2024contextual} and \citet{ghalebikesabi2024contextual} use Contextual Integrity theory to explore how well LLMs can be relied upon to discern which information is appropriate to use in a given context.
 Finally, \citet{wallace2024hierarchy} train LLMs to distinguish between instructions in their context totally ordered in a hierarchy, teaching them to prioritize higher-privileged instructions over instructions that appear lower in the hierarchy.